This tutorial shows how to install and run Gradle Enterprise on Amazon EC2.

 You can create a free account if you do not already have one.

-Fill out this form to receive a free 30 day trial license.
+You can request a Gradle Enterprise trial here.
 If you have purchased Gradle Enterprise, you will already have a license file.

 Amazon EC2 machines are provisioned with generated host names such as